PLIDA Exams location:

-Exam sessions are organized to take place on predetermined dates, which apply to all Centers.
+Exam sessions are organized on predetermined dates, which apply to all Centers.

 The oral examinations will be held in the days immediately following the written test.

-The exam papers are sent from the various Certification Centers to the Central Offices, where they are evaluated within 60-70 days from the date of receipt in Rome.
+The exam papers are sent from the various Certification Centers to the Central Offices, where they are evaluated within 60-70 days from receipt in Rome.

 The certificate indicates the candidate’s details, the level, the marks obtained in the four language skills, and the overall mark.

-Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
+Understand and use everyday expressions and basic phrases to satisfy a concrete type’s needs.
 Can introduce him/herself and others and ask and answer questions about personal details such as where he/she lives, people he/she knows, and things he/she has.
-Can interact provided the other person talks slowly and clearly and is prepared to help.
+Can interact, provided the other person talks slowly and clearly and is prepared to help.

-Can understand sentences and frequently used expressions related to areas of most immediate relevance (e.g. very basic personal and family information, shopping, local geography, employment).
+Understand sentences and frequently used expressions related to areas of immediate relevance (e.g., basic personal and family information, shopping, local geography, employment).
 Can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters.
-Can describe in simple terms aspects of his/her background, immediate environment, and matters in areas of immediate need.
+Can describe aspects of his/her background, immediate environment, and issues in areas of immediate need.

-Can understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc… Can deal with most situations likely to arise while traveling in an area where the language is spoken.
+Understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Can deal with most situations likely to arise while traveling in an area where the language is spoken.
 Can produce and comprehend simple connected points on familiar topics or of personal interest.
 Can describe experiences and events, dreams, hopes, and ambitions and briefly give reasons and explanations for opinions and plans.

-Can understand the main ideas of complex text on concrete and abstract topics, including technical discussions in his/her field of specialization.
+Understand the main ideas of complex text on concrete and abstract topics, including technical discussions in his/her field of specialization.
 Can interact with a degree of fluency and spontaneity that makes regular interaction with native speakers quite possible without strain for either party.
-Can produce clear, detailed text on a wide range of subjects and explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.
+Can produce clear, detailed text on a wide range of subjects and explain a viewpoint on a topical issue, giving various options’ advantages and disadvantages.